 l.
 To coordinate with key stakeholders to organise farmers in the coffee sub-sector;

 m.
 To promote the production and marketing of final products of coffee;

 n.
 To promote domestic consumption of coffee; and

 Functions of the Authority

 The functions of the Authority are:

-j) To liaise with the International Coffee Organization (ICO) and be responsible for the administration of stamps of the organization;
+l.
+To liaise with regional and international coffee organisations to promote Uganda’s coffee on the world market and be responsible for the administration of the stamp of the International Coffee Organisation;

 m.
 To organise capacity-building initiatives for coffee farmers, farmer associations, roasters, brewers, technicians, coffee processors and quality controllers;